CanDIG/candigv2-download-client/README.md

-# CANDIGv2 Download Client
+# CanDIGv2 Download Client

-A command-line tool for exporting clinical data from CANDIG servers.
+A command-line tool for exporting clinical data from CanDIG servers.

 ## Overview

-The CANDIG Download Client provides a way to download clinical data from CANDIG federated networks.
+The CanDIG Download Client provides a way to download clinical data from CanDIG federated networks.
 This tool allows users to:

-- Connect to CANDIG servers with authentication
+- Connect to CanDIG servers with authentication
 - Select specific programs to download

 ## Install